 Ross K. Tangedal

 In addition to practical, curricular publishing offerings, I also teach print studies courses for our major: Book History, Editorial Process, and The Profession of Authorship.
 These courses provide students with a detailed survey of writing studies, print culture studies, editorial theory and practice, and bibliography.
-I also teach multiple sections of freshman and sophomore composition, and on occasion I have taught Creative Nonfiction, Advanced Freshman English, and Intermediate Composition.
-I am currently developing courses in copyediting and publication for teachers to serve our English Education program.
+I also teach multiple sections of freshman and sophomore composition, as well as a summer publishing class for teachers and education students.
+On occasion I have taught Creative Nonfiction, Advanced Freshman English, and Intermediate Composition.

 Education